grpc/proposal/A14-channelz.md

   rpc GetSocket(GetSocketRequest) returns (GetSocketResponse);
 }

-message ListServersRequest {
+message GetServersRequest {
   // start_server_id indicates that only servers at or above this id should be
   // included in the results.
   int64 start_server_id = 1;
 }

-message ListServersResponse {
+message GetServersResponse {
   // list of servers that the connection detail service knows about.
 Sorted in
   // ascending server_id order.
   repeated Server server = 1;